Pep15/Practical_SRE/README.md

 - Steps of failure simulation and recovery verification.
     - Database Failure with API Service:
       * Pre-Failure State Monitoring:
-       - I began by using the 'watch' command-line tool with 'kubectl describe' to monitoring the Postgres database Deployment in the app-services namespace using
+       - I began by using the 'watch' command-line tool with 'kubectl describe' to monitor the Postgres database Deployment in the app-services namespace using
          'watch -n1 kubectl describe deployment <name-of-deployment> -n <namespace>'.

        - Concurrently, you observed the Pods with 'kubectl get' Postgres and API services status.
          'kubectl get pod -n <name-of-pod> -n <namespace> -l <lable-of-pod-inside-ymal> -w'.
-          * -w --> is watch watch for changes.
+          * -w --> is watch for changes.

-      - Then, I used 'kubctl logs -f' to print the logs for a container in a pod resourece streamly.
+      - Then, I used 'kubctl logs -f' to print the logs for a container in a pod resource streamly.
          'kubctl logs -f <name-of-pod> -n <namespace>'.
       - Grafana dashboards and AlertManager showed a normal operational state (the database dashboard was "Up" and no active alerts existed).
 A new user was successfully registered via the frontend (webportal.local), confirming that all services were functioning correctly.